MikeDev505/BlendeVR/README.md

-# BlendeVR - how to mix recorder 3D 180 VR video with 3D rendered objects - vuze xr
+# Blender VR - how to mix recorder 3D 180 VR video with 3D rendered objects - vuze xr

 1 Get video from camera